Wednesday, February 21, 2018, 5:30PM - 8:00PM

-Thank you to those who attended the Industry Workshop in November 2017 and provided feedback on the opportunities and potential approach for local implementation of the BC Energy Step Code, including step levels, timeline and support required.
+Thank you to those who attended the Industry Workshop in November 2017 and provided feedback on the opportunities and potential approach for local implementation of the BC Energy Step Code, including Step levels, timeline and support required.
 A summary of the feedback can be reviewed here.

 What is the Provincial BC Energy Step Code?